 - The first stage establishes if you're producing cortisol

 - The second stage pinpoints why you're producing too much cortisol

 These three tests can check your cortisol:

 - Late-night salivary cortisol levels

 We also use these tests to confirm the diagnosis:

 - CRH stimulation test

-- Inferior petrosal sinus sampling (requires hospitalization and a procedure by a specialist)
+- Inferior petrosal sinus sampling (done in the hospital by a specialist)